-The Australia carbon capture and storage (CCS) market size was valued at USD 27.97 million in 2023 and is projected to reach from USD 34.65 million in 2024 to USD 119.16 million by 2032, with a CAGR of 16.7% during the forecast period (2024–2032).
+The Australia carbon capture and storage (CCS) market size was valued at USD 32.64 million in 2024 and is projected to reach from USD 38.09 million in 2025 to reach USD 131.04 million by 2033, with a CAGR of 16.7% during the forecast period (2025–2033).Government policies, net-zero commitments, integration with the hydrogen economy, and carbon utilization boost market growth.

 Australia’s commitment to reaching net-zero emissions by 2050 is a significant growth driver for the CCS market.
 The government’s National Greenhouse Gas Inventory highlights the necessity of large-scale CCS technologies to meet emission reduction targets.
 By 2024, the ERF allocated AUD 2 billion for low-emission technologies, supporting CCS adoption across sectors.
 In addition, Australia’s federal and state governments are providing funding for CCS infrastructure and research, with recent funding announcements including AUD 500 million for CCS initiatives in Queensland.
 This regulatory push, coupled with Australia’s heavy reliance on fossil fuels, positions CCS as a critical solution to decarbonize the economy.